-Optional: olive oil + pinch of saltfor massaging raw kale
+Optional: olive oil and a pinch of salt for massaging raw kale

 Instructions